class HexaPDF::Document::Layout

 In addition to everything the table box implementation allows for data, it is also possible to specify strings as cell contents.
 Those strings will be converted to text boxes by using the text_box method.
 Note that this functionality is not available for the header and footer!

 Additional arguments for the text_box invocations can be specified using the optional block that yields a CellArgumentCollector instance.
 This allows customization of the text boxes.
-By specifying the special key :cell it is also possible to assign style properties to the cells themselves.
+By specifying the special key :cell it is also possible to assign style properties to the cells themselves, irrespective of the type of content of the cells.
+See CellArgumentCollector#[]= for details.

 See HexaPDF::Layout::TableBox::new for details on column_widths, header, footer, and cell_style.